brendansudol/clamp-experiment/README.md

-a small experiment re: multiline clamped text component
+experimenting w/ a multiline clamped text component

+see `Clamp.js` for details

-`npm install && npm start`
+to run locally: `npm install && npm start`